-Providers must employ or contract with a licensed Nurse currently licensed by the South Carolina State Board of Nursing.
+Providers must employ or contract with a licensed nurse currently licensed by the South Carolina State Board of Nursing.

-Providers must verify Nurse licensure at the time of employment and will ensure that the license always remains active during employment.
+Providers must verify nurse licensure at the time of employment and will ensure that the license remains active at all times during employment.
 Providers must maintain a copy of the current license in the employee's personnel file.
-Nurse licensure can be verified at the Labor, Licensing and Regulation website: www.llronline.com.
+Nurse licensure can be verified at the Labor, Licensing and Regulation website: www. llronline.com

-SCDHHS must be notified in writing by the licensee within 10 days of any change in the CRCF Nurse or extended absence of the Nurse.
-The notice must include, at a minimum, the name of the newly appointed individual, the effective date of the appointment, and a copy of the Nurse's license.
+SCDHHS must be notified in writing by the licensee within 10 days of any change in the CRCF nurse or extended absence of the nurse.
+The notice must include at a minimum the name of the newly appointed individual, the effective date of the appointment, and a copy of the nurse's license.
 The facility must not be without nursing coverage for more than 90 days.